 - Make sure your light is ON and stable the whole period of time while scanning / exposing.
 Minimum flash time is scanning time plus exposure time.
 In this case, while flashing you will get geometric distortions as mentioned above.
 Exposure will be determined by camera exposure time and light intensity. - If flash time is less than scanning time then exposure time has to be at least scanning time + flash time, with a delay of scanning time.
 In other words, your exposure time will be scanning time plus flash time, while you use a flash delay of scanning time.
 Thus flash release will start after the delay of scanning time, as soon the sensor is fully open.
 You should keep the object in total darkness while the first scanning time.

-In this case, as all lines are sensitive to light at the same time after the first scan time, flashing time can be as short as you like.
+In this case, as all lines are sensitive to light at the same time after the first scan time. flashing time can be as short as you like.
+You will not see the type scan time, flashing time can be as short as you like.
 You will not see the typical geometric rolling shutter distortions as shown above.
 Imaging will be similar to global shutter.
 Exposure will be determined by flash time / intensity.